Take a stroll through the First Grade Syllabus with author, Donna Simmons

 by Donna Simmons

 Learning about the World though Modelling by Arthur Auer is also vital for all 8 grades.
-It is available from Waldorf Books.
+It is available from Paper Scissors Stone.

 First grade is an exciting year — the dreamy sense of oneness with the world that is the birthright of all tiny children is starting to fade and the child is becoming his or her own person.
 It is time to wake up, to start to stretch his artistic sensibilities, to bring consciousness and awareness to what he does and to begin to engage the intellect.
 But gradually, very gradually.
 As I say elsewhere in this syllabus, it is time to ask the question, “How do I help this child fit into (incarnate into) his body?”
 That is the challenge of first grade.